hybridgroup/gobot-dotgo-2017/rover/README.md

 The Sphero SPRK+ and Sphero Ollie, and Sphero BB-8 all use the same API.
 However, they have separate Gobot drivers to accommodate their other differences.

+## What you need

+    - Sphero Ollie, SPRK+, or BB-8
+    - Personal computer with Go installed, and a Bluetooth 4.0 radio.
+    - Linux or OS X

 ## Installation

 ```